maxkratt/FishNet-Documentation/guides/getting-started/getting-connected.md

 This is fine and will be dealt with in the next section.
 {% endhint %}

 By following these steps, you should now have a functional network setup in your Unity project using FishNet.
-This guide provides the foundation for more complex networking workflows, such as syncing objects and managing connections.&#x20;
+This guide provides the foundation for more complex networking workflows, such as syncing objects and managing connections.

 {% hint style="info" %}
 Download the project files with these completed steps here, or explore the repository: